evo-lua/evo-lua.github.io/docs/guides/automated-testing/verify-invariants-with-assertions.md

 		assertTypeOf(print, "number", "Should be a number") -- false

-		assertEquals(0.1, 0.1000001, "Should ignore tiny differences in floating-point comparisons") -- false assertApproximatelyEquals(0.1, 0.1000001, "Should ignore tiny differences in floating-point comparisons") -- true
+		assertEquals(0.1, 0.1000001, "Should ignore tiny differences in floating-point comparisons") -- false assertApproximatelyEquals(0.1, 0.1000001, "Should ignore tiny differences in float comparisons") -- true

 		assertEquals({ test = { foo = {}}}, { test = {}}, "Should traverse nested tables") -- true
 		assertDeepEquals({ test = { foo = {}}}, { test = {}}, "Should traverse nested tables") -- false